 - He/she has a loss of appetite – it is especially important to monitor this in babies under three months old

 - Your child is extremely tired, even with rest, is cranky, and is not interested in playing

 The best thing you can do for children that have a cold is to let them rest and give them plenty of fluids.

-Consult your doctor before administering any over-the-counter cold medicines, and closely monitor your child’s temperature.
+Have Online Appointment Booking with your doctor before administering any over-the-counter cold medicines, and closely monitor your child’s temperature.